-In the centuries before the lighthouse was built, many ships came to grief while navigating the treacherous rocky south-west coast of Jersey, with shipwrecks recorded as early as the 12th Century.
-One of the ships wrecked was the Express, a South Western Steam Co mail ship which sank on 20 September 1859.
+In the centuries before the lighthouse was built, many ships came to grief while navigating the treacherous rocky southwest coast of Jersey, with shipwrecks recorded as early as the 12th Century.
+One of the ships wrecked was the Express, a South Western Steam Co mail ship that sank on 20 September 1859.
 Another was the Echo which sank in 1889 with all souls aboard lost.

 Engineer Imrie Bell started work building the 19 m (62 ft) high lighthouse, designed by Sir John Coode, in the 19th century.
 The building work was completed in 1873 and the lamp which stands 36 m (119 ft) above high water spring tides was first switched on 24 April 1874, before being automated a century later in 1976.
 The light is visible for 18 miles (29 km) in clear weather.

 The total cost to build the lighthouse, and the keepers’ cottages at the start of the causeway, was £8,000.
 When the lighthouse was built, there were four keepers, with two on duty at all times.
-In bad weather conditions, all four stayed in the lighthouse, working shifts around the clock to keep the lamp shining.
+In bad weather conditions, all four keepers stayed in the lighthouse, working shifts around the clock to keep the lamp shining.

 Beware of the Tide at La Corbiere Lighthouse!

 At low tide, the lighthouse is connected to the shore by a six-foot-wide, 1/4 mile-long concrete tidal causeway, which rises and falls between one to eight feet from the rocky seabed.
 Fully exposed and safe to walk at low tide, this causeway is completely covered by swirling, dangerous seawater as the tide comes in.

 On the side of the causeway, there is a stone plaque commemorating the loss of assistant lighthouse keeper Peter Larbalestier, who had not long returned to the island after fighting for his country in WWII.
 Tragically, he drowned while trying to rescue a visitor who had been cut off by the tide on 28 May 1946.